plugpress-io/cf7-styler-for-divi/readme.txt

 = 2.0.0 =

 We have optimized the internal structure of the Torque Form Styler in this update.
 To ensure the safety of your website, we recommend that you back up your website before updating it.
-Additionally, we have changed the name from Divi Contact Form Styler to Form Styler for Divi.
+Additionally, we have changed the name from Divi Divi Form Styler to Form Styler for Divi.